dmytro-kuzmenko/eed_gym/README.md

 ### Requirements Snapshot
 A flat dependency list generated from `uv.lock` is available at `requirements.txt` if you need to reproduce the exact environment.

+Note: the `requirements.txt` snapshot is provided for reproducibility; ongoing development targets the versions specified in `pyproject.toml`.

 ## Quickstart
 ```bash